sokrypton/ColabDesign/tr/README.md

 # TrDesign in JAX!
 Work in Progress...
 Currently only `fixbb` and `hallucination` protocols are supported as callbacks to AfDesign.
 Experimental support for `partial` added.

+For original version implemented in keras see: https://github.com/gjoni/trDesign/tree/master/02-GD

 ### download weights
 ```bash